Mahmoudz/Porto/README.md

 ## 2) Containers Layer

-Porto manages the complexity of a problem by breaking it down to smaller manageable Containers.

-The Containers layer is where the Application specific business logic lives *(Application features/functionalities)*.
-You will spend 90% of your time at this layer.
+The Containers layer is the heart of the **Porto** architecture.
+Here is where the application-specific business logic lives, including all the Application features and functionalities.
+You'll spend 90% of your time working in this layer, developing new features, and maintaining existing ones.

+One of the main benefits of using **Porto** is that it manages the complexity of a problem by breaking it down into smaller, more manageable Containers.
+Each Container is designed to encapsulate a specific piece of functionality, making it easier to develop, test, and maintain.

+By organizing your code in this way, **Porto** helps you to create a more modular and reusable codebase.
+This makes it easier to scale and maintain your application over time, as well as reducing the amount of code duplication across different parts of your application.

+Overall, the Containers layer is the key to building a maintainable and scalable application architecture with **Porto**.

 <br>